Winterflower/winterflower.github.io/_posts/2014-12-25-the-module-conundrum-part1.md

 Hello, you have just imported essentialfunctions.py module
 ```

-Just as before, we see that when Python importa a module, all
+Just as before, we see that when Python imports a module, all
 of the code in the module file is executed and as a result
 "Hello, you have just imported essentialfunctions.py module"
 is printed to output.